-Q. Briefly describe your qualifications and relationship with the Cities of Glendale, California (“GWP”)..
+Q. Briefly describe your qualifications and relationship with the Cities of Glendale, California (“Glendale”) and the City of Burbank, California (“Burbank”).

 A. I have over 30 years of professional experience as an electrical engineer working in the electric utility industry.
 I have worked with both investor owned and publicly owned utilities.
 Prior to starting my own company, Scheuerman Consulting, in 1999, I was employed by R. W. Beck Inc. working in its Sacramento office for over 19 years.
 Prior to that, I was employed by the Delmarva Power and Light Company for twelve years.